Eigenfocus/eigenfocus/README.md

 <br />

-# Eigenfocus - Vision
+# Eigenfocus
-We've been working with product development for a while and Eigenfocus is built on the wisdom, pain and scars that we've gathered over the years.
+All-in-One Project Management, Planning and Time Tracking app.
-It's built to be both simple and versatile: effective for projects of all sizes, from solo projects to multi-member teams.
+From solo projects to multi-member teams, Eigenfocus adapts to your workflow.

 # FREE EDITION (This Repo)